go-lab/smart-device/RaspberryPi/robotic_arm-raspberry-pi/README.md

 The "arduino" folder
 ====================
 This folder content a subfolder contents the source code to load into Arduino UNO R3 board.
-Following the requirements of Arduino board you have to copy the sobfolder included into it to let the Arduino IDE can manage the source code (arduino.ino file) correctly.
+Following the requirements of Arduino board you have to copy the sobfolder included into it to let the Arduino IDE can manage the source code (robotic_arm.ino file) correctly.

 The "modules" folder
 ====================